 One of the best file management practices in Microsoft Teams is creating folders inside each channel and upload all the files in those folders.
-Then, you can copy the link to the right files and share it in a private message or a channel post.
+You can copy the link to the right files and share it in a private message or a channel post.

 If you attach a file directly to a conversation, it will be stored in the channel folder in the team’s SharePoint site.
 While you can always move files to necessary folders, doing so might take some time.
 Plus, if you have hundreds or even thousands of documents stored this way, it can easily get out of hand and become hard to navigate.

 By separating all your files into different folders, you keep your document library structured and prevent file loss and duplication.

 Organizing files into folders can often do the trick to keep your document library structured, especially for small teams.
 However, sometimes the same files can fall into distinct categories.
 Therefore, putting them into only one folder may not be the most effective way to manage files.

 Instead, you can add metadata to your files, which will help you categorize them according to different criteria.
 For example, if your team is managing company’s accounts, you can add the customer’s name to corresponding files.
 You can use this metadata to easily navigate through your documentation.

 You can easily embed your SharePoint library as a Website tab in the right channel of your team.
 This way, your team members can view all the files through Microsoft Teams.